 2. Budget It as Entertainment

-• Don't chase losses with bigger parlays
+• Don't chase losses with bigger bets

 If you're consistently putting serious bankroll into 5+ leg parlays, you should read our guide on proper bankroll management.